paultindall/cisco-cvp-streaming-transcription/README.md

 Gateway media forking control and streaming transcription using Google Speech API.

 Provides a simple microservice approach to controlling media forking at the gateway.
-Its primary use is to allow a CVP application to send the caller media stream to an external server for processing such as transcription or sentiment analysis.
+Its primary use is to allow a CVP or desktop application to send the caller media stream to an external server for processing such as transcription or sentiment analysis.

 From CVP Call Studio just use the built-in REST Client element to invoke the web app.
 For testing use Postman or similar.
-The call leg ID to use on the request URL is the CVP callid variable which is the same as the VRU leg call GUID.
+The call leg ID to use in the request URL path is the CVP callid variable which is the same as the VRU leg call GUID and user.media.id variable in ICM.

 Operations: